cloudify-cosmo/getcloudify.org/guide/3.1/plugin-chef.md

 yaml_link: http://getcloudify.org/spec/chef-plugin/1.1/plugin.yaml
 ---

-{%summary%} The Chef plugin can be used to map node life cycle operations to Chef runs. {%endsummary%}
+{%summary%}
+{%endsummary%}

 # Description

+The Chef plugin can be used to map node life cycle operations to Chef runs.
-The Chef plugin allows you to run either Chef Client or Chef Solo.
+You can use the plugin to run either Chef Client or Chef Solo.

 # Plugin Requirements: